fknop/hapi-pagination/README.md

 #### The metadata

-The plugin will generate a metadata object alongside your resources, you can customize this object with the following options:
+By default the plugin will generate a metadata object alongside your resources in the response body.
+You can also decide to put the metadata in the response header, so the body remains clean.
+In this case, the plugin will use 2 kinds of headers:
+* `Content-Range`: `startIndex-endIndex/totalCount` (see https://tools.ietf.org/html/rfc7233#section-4.2)
+  This header gives the start and end indexes of the current page records, followed by the total number of records.
+* `Link`: `<url>; rel=relationship` (see https://tools.ietf.org/html/rfc2068#section-19.6.2.4)
+  This header gives the url to different resources related to the current page.
+The available relationships are :
+    + `rel=self`: the current page
+    + `rel=first`: the first page
+    + `rel=prev`: the previous page
+    + `rel=next`: the next page
+    + `rel=last`: the last page

+To choose where the metadata will be put, use the option meta.location (see below).
+You can customize the metadata with the following options:

 * `name`: The name of the metadata object.
 Default is 'meta'.